CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 .. option:: --fix_errors

     Load errors as highlighted in the spreadsheets (duplicates_to_validate.xlsx, non_duplicates_to_validate.xlsx) and fix them.

-.. option:: --retrain

-    Retrain the duplicate classifier (removing the training data and the model settings).

 .. figure:: ../../../figures/duplicate_validation.png
    :alt: Validation of duplicates